zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/using-the-liferay-commerce-docker-image.md

-# Quick Start Guide
+# Using the Liferay Commerce Docker Image

-Follow these steps to download the latest release of Liferay Commerce and get started.
+The latest version Liferay Commerce is available as a docker image.
+Follow these steps to download the latest Docker image release of Liferay Commerce and get started.

-## Let's Go

 1. Get Liferay Commerce